Harvard-ATG/ood-jupyterlab-spack-conda/README.md

 The default location for the spack installation, spack environment, and conda environment are defined in `form.yml`

-## Optional Additions
+## User-Controlled Environments

-The app is set up to allow the use of different spack install locations and different environment names.
-That means that if a user has set up their own spack installation, or if a different configuration has been created for their use, that user can change their launch configuration from the app form and use different Python libraries in the same interface.
+The app is set up to allow the use of a user-controlled Python environment, referred to as the "course" environment.
+This "course" environment uses a global spack install, but is set to use a conda environment created with the `--prefix` option.
+In our `script.sh.erb`, the path to this environment is determined by the course ID, so other applications will require changing the path to the environment.
+In our application, we use this to provide the option for course instructors to manage an environment from a shared folder for a course, while still having a Python environment maintained by system administrators as a fallback.
+If this behavior is not desired, the form can be modified to hard-code a global installation.

 ## Install